 - Don’t be afraid to make the first offer: you might get what you want, or your boss might renegotiate somewhere in the ballpark.
 Either way, you’ll both know where you stand.
 And it might sound sneaky, but if you use an odd or especially particular number—like 97,650 instead of 97,500—it sounds more legitimate, and your employer is more likely to believe that you’ve arrived at the figure through detailed research and comparisons.

 - Talk about your priorities and concerns: anticipate possible reasons your boss might refuse your pay rise, and discuss them along with your sound arguments for why you deserve it anyway.
-It will show your boss that you have thoroughly thought through your proposal, and that you are broad-minded enough to view your position in terms of the overall well-being of the whole organisation.
-If you are on Centrelink payments and need a loan, apply for a centrelink loan today.
+It will show your boss that you have thoroughly thought through your proposal and that you are broad-minded enough to view your position in terms of the overall well-being of the whole organisation.

 - Don’t just focus on your past achievements: from your boss’s perspective, will you stop delivering once you have what you want?
 Talk about how your pay increase will help you to deliver even more for your company than you do now, and the incentive it will give you to achieve even greater success.